Login / Logout

 The onLogin

-callback function will be called whenever the user logs in, logs out, or even when their profile is updated.
+callback function will be called when Skapi instance is ready with user's login status (either logged in or out), whenever the user logs in, logs out, or even when their profile is updated.

 The callback function will receive the UserProfile object as an argument.